KetoKrate Paid Social Ads

 In the end, the 'A' version performed better with a CPA $20 lower than the B version, and had a 3.6% CTR.
 And while a whopping 82% of viewers watched past the 19-second mark, we were wise to capitalize on it quickly, because that group's interest in keto trended down over the next quarter, and we pivoted away from it.
 Overall, it was a great reminder to go with my gut if I'm confident that I've put the work and research in to understand the audience.
 Whether creating an ad that lives for 2 months or a brand that lives for years, I strive to understand who I am designing for.

-Mom on Keto A
+Keto Mom A

-Mom On Keto B
+Mom On Keto A

 %